-Infusible Ink and vinyl is a way to add ink to select surfaces that won’t shrink with washing.
-It becomes part of the fabric instead of sitting on top of the fabric, like vinyl does.
+Infusible Ink and vinyl are a way to add ink to select surfaces that won’t shrink with washing.
+It becomes part of the fabric instead of sitting on top of the fabric like vinyl does.
 (You can use infusible ink with a Silhouette.)

 Other Silhouette Machines and Specialty Products

 The Portrait is a cutting machine that cuts up to 8″.
 It’s a similar machine to the Cameo 3, just smaller.

 The Curio machine allows you to stipple, emboss, deboss, and etch materials.
 (This machine was recently discontinued.)